scale-tone/scale-tone.github.io/_posts/2019-09-02-how-to-serve-static-content-with-azure-functions.md

     }
 }
 ```
-But this change will also overshadow all your HTTP-triggered API methods (if you have any), so you will also need to explicitly define routings for those.
-Check out [this project](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor.dotnetbackend), to see how it can be organized.
+Though this change will also overshadow all your HTTP-triggered API methods (if you have any), so you will also need to explicitly define routings for those.
+Check out [this project](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor.dotnetbackend), to see how this can be organized.